caseywatts/caseywatts.github.io/_posts/2017-12-14-discussion-facilitation.md

 After a bunch of that, often the moderator will ask the group to try and respond to previous comments - and that works partially.
 This unthreaded-ness happens so often because of the inherent structure of an unconference session - but we can do better.

-There's another style that's possible, and that's having a deliberately **threaded** unconference session.
+Another style is possible: having a deliberately **threaded** unconference session.
 Comments might then go: `A A A B B C D`.
 People tend to prefer this style.
 A threaded unconference session happens when attendees spend time at the beginning to **brainstorm** and **prioritize** topics.

 ## Brainstorming
 1. **Brainstorming** & Grouping: Ask `"What topics do you think the session might end up being about?"`.
 As we go through so many ideas, try to group some ideas together.
 (Once recently, 10-15 ideas came up in ~4 groups).